abbodi1406/BatUtil/esd-decrypter-wimlib/README.md

 if you want to maintain the original file state, turn the backup ON by pressing 9 before proceeding to other operations.

-* If ESD decryption fails, run esd_cryptokey_data_update.cmd to get the latest key database, specially if a new build is released with new ESD Decryption Key

-although, Microsoft had stopped encrypting ESD files since build 15063

 ## How To Use

 * Optional: temporary disable AV or protection program so it doesn't interfere with the process.